 The film’s storyline links the creations of this multidisciplinary artist to the key areas of his migrations: from Quebec to Mexico, reaching Japan and the United States, passing through Canada’s Far North, then returning to his homeland.
 This virtual journey traces a fragmented portrait of Derouin, revealing the depth of his interior landscape.

-As an art and experimental film, Territories of the Americas is an immersive artistic experience that delves into the heart of Derouin’s work.
+As an art and experimental film, Lands of the Americas is an immersive artistic experience that delves into the heart of Derouin’s work.

 A 60-year career across various territories